SidharthArya/SidharthArya/AWESOME-STARS.md

 ## Shell

+- [tmux-plugins/tmux-continuum](https://github.com/tmux-plugins/tmux-continuum) - Continuous saving of tmux environment.
+Automatic restore when tmux is started.
+Automatic tmux start when computer is turned on.
+- [tmux-plugins/tmux-yank](https://github.com/tmux-plugins/tmux-yank) - Tmux plugin for copying to system clipboard.
+Works on OSX, Linux and Cygwin.
+- [MichaelCade/90DaysOfDevOps](https://github.com/MichaelCade/90DaysOfDevOps) - This repository is my documenting repository for learning the world of DevOps.
+I started this journey on the 1st January 2022 and I plan to run to March 31st for a complete 90-day romp on spending an
+- [pi-hole/docker-pi-hole](https://github.com/pi-hole/docker-pi-hole) - Pi-hole in a docker container
 - [agkozak/zsh-z](https://github.com/agkozak/zsh-z) - Jump quickly to directories that you have visited "frecently."
 A native Zsh port of z.sh with added features.
 - [foxlet/macOS-Simple-KVM](https://github.com/foxlet/macOS-Simple-KVM) - Tools to set up a quick macOS VM in QEMU, accelerated by KVM.
 - [VSCodium/vscodium](https://github.com/VSCodium/vscodium) - binary releases of VS Code without MS branding/telemetry/licensing